applied-systems-biology/jipipe-website/content/faq/_index.md

 Yes, use the node `Miscellaneous > Export data`.
 It will export all incoming data into one or multiple folders and generates names based on metadata.

+# OMERO

+## I do not want to always put in the credentials into each OMERO node.
+What can I do?

+Go to `Project > Application settings > Extensions > OMERO` and set your credentials there.
+Any OMERO node will supplement unset credentials by those settings.